kingsman142/playlist-generator/README.md

 * Create a bash or python script to zip all the necessary files up in the correct format for easy publishing of the extension on the web store
 * Add persistent memory so we can store banned songs/URLs between sessions (long term)
 * Fix the scrollbars so they are removed faster
+* Port extension to Firefox
+* Provide support for non-YouTube links (e.g. Vimeo, DailyMotion)
+* Create an interface to allow users to skip a song, go back to the previous song, or un-bookmark a song

 TODO (nice to have)
 * Hook up to Spotify API